 Hexahydrocannabinol, HHC for short, is a natural cannabinoid of the hemp plant.
 It’s said to be at least as potent as Delta 8 THC, a psychoactive cannabinoid like Delt 9 THC.
 Although HHC and THC have different molecular structures, they create similar effects.

 Consumers report HHC’s effects to be in between Delta 8 and Delta 9 THC without the negatives such as paranoia and heightened anxiety.
 HHC is great for those looking for an energetic and euphoric uplift without the negative side effects or potency of Delta 9 THC.

 Delta 8 THC is one of the many minor cannabinoids found in the hemp plant, meaning it’s not found in abundance.
 Delta 8 and Delta 9 THC have similar molecular structures, but the small differences make it so that Delta 8 THC is less potent than Delta 9 THC.

 Consumers report the lesser potency of Delta 8 to be more enjoyable while still experiencing a relaxing, euphoric feeling without the grogginess or spaced-out feelings accompanied by consuming Delta 9 THC.
-Many consumers also find it to be very beneficial for sleep as they can more easily fall asleep and stay asleep through the night.

 Delta 9 THC is the primary cannabinoid found in the marijuana plant, but it is also found in the hemp plant.
 Because marijuana and hemp are both in the cannabis family, Delta 9 THC can be derived from either source.
 Our soft chews contain cannabinoids (Delta 9 THC and all) derived from hemp and are considered federally compliant with the 2018 Farm Bill.
 Delta 9 THC is psychoactive and is among the most potent cannabinoids, runner up to THC-o, according to crowd sourced information from consumers.